How to File a Personal Injury Claim Without a Lawyer

 Utah follows a modified comparative fault with a 50% bar.
 If a judge or jury decides you share half or more of the blame, you get nothing.
 A fault share under 50% only trims the payout by that share.

-Insurers use this rule to their advantage, often arguing that you looked down at your phone, missed a warning sign, or kept worn tires.
+Insurers use this rule to their advantage, often arguing that you looked down at your phone, missed a warning sign, or had worn tires.
 Keep photos, weather records, and witness statements that reduce your share.

 Pick the right courtroom

-Under the new update, small-claims judges will hear disputes up to $20,000, including attorneys’ fees; they are not include costs and interest.
+Under the new update, small-claims judges will hear disputes up to $20,000, including attorneys’ fees; they do not include costs and interest.
 If you want relief of any kind other than money damages or your claim is in an amount in excess of $10,000, you will have to file a lawsuit in district court.

 Small claims moves faster, limits discovery, and caps delays.
-District court gives the defense more tools (motions, interrogatories, and experts) that can overwhelm a solo plaintiff, yet is needed if hospital bills alone top the cap.
+District court gives the defense more tools (motions, interrogatories, and experts) that can overwhelm a solo plaintiff, yet are needed if hospital bills alone top the cap.

 Budget for filing and service